Double-pair Coulomb and Breit photon correction to the correlated relativistic energy: Conclusions

 Double-pair corrections with instantaneous interactions are computed to a no-pair Dirac-Coulomb(-Breit) (DC(B)) reference state of two-spin-1/2-fermion systems.
 The theoretical framework is based on the equal-time Bethe-Salpeter equation.
 In practice, first, the no-pair DC(B) equation was solved over a finite basis set of explicitly correlated (Gaussian) functions, and then, perturbative instantaneous double-pair corrections were computed.
 For well-converged pair-corrections, it was essential to optimize an auxiliary basis set for better representing the $\mcL_{--}$ double-pair subspace in addition to the basis representation optimized by minimization of the no-pair energy.
 Nevertheless, the simplest `restricted' kinetic balance condition was sufficient for converging the results, if the reference basis set was extended with the auxiliary basis functions optimized to the double-pair Coulomb correction.

 Numerical results were reported for genuine two-particle systems (Ps, Mu, H, and $\mu$H) and for the He isoelectronic series with $Z=2,3,4$ nuclear charge numbers (He~1S$_0$, He~2S$_0$, Li$^+$~1S$_0$, and Be$^{2+}$~1S$_0$).
 In future work, the computations can be extended to small molecular systems.
 The $\alpha$ fine-structure dependence of the perturbative corrections was obtained in excellent agreement with the available non-relativistic quantum electrodynamics (nrQED) corrections at the relevant $\alpha$ order.
 In addition to a perturbative treatment, we have also considered a `with-pair' equation in which the double-pair instantaneous corrections (an algebraic term) increment the no-pair Dirac-Coulomb Hamiltonian.
 The numerical solution of this with-pair equation, in principle, delivers resummation in the double-pair terms.
 The $\alpha$ dependence of the with-pair energies was obtained in excellent agreement with the perturbative and nrQED results.
 However, for the smallness of the double-pair Coulomb correction, it remains sufficient to continue with the perturbative computation.
 There is no technical difficulty in including the Breit term in addition to the Coulomb interaction, but for physically relevant double-pair corrections, we aim to develop a perturbative treatment for the double-pair transverse (instead of the Breit) corrections in the future.
+This requires accounting for beyond instantaneous kernels which appear in $H_\Delta(E)$ of Eq.~\eqref{eq:SalpeterSucher}.
+Non-radiative and radiative contributions are currently explored in the research group along the lines initiated in Refs.~\cite{MaFeJeMa23,MaMa24,NoMaMa24}.